zjw4/Analysis-Projects/README.md

 # Analysis-Projects
-This repository contains projects I completed for continued learning, practice, and/or leisure.
+This repository contains data analysis projects I completed for continued learning, practice, and/or leisure.